 The Top 2 Reasons for Upper Left Back Pain

 Upper left side back pain is less common than lower left back pain.
 This is because the bones in the upper region of our bodies are much less flexible than bones elsewhere.
 This area is commonly known to range from the base of the neck to the rib cage.
-This includes the shoulder blades and the connection of the rib cage to the thoracic region.
+This includes the shoulder blade and the connection of the rib cage to the thoracic region.
 The area includes many structures that may cause pain, including shoulder joints, muscles, tendons, ligaments, and nerves.
-Commonly issues in this area arise from the musculoskeletal, this includes things like fractured vertebrae.
+Common issues in this area arise from the musculoskeletal, this includes conditions such as fractured vertebrates.

-(My pain is radiating down the left side of my neck) - Pinched Nerve or Cervical Radiculopathy:
+“My pain is radiating down the left side of my neck”

-If you’re suffering from a pinched or inflamed nerve we highly recommend you get rest to lead you to recovery.
-Along with rest, people often use medication and physical therapy, especially anti-inflammatory medication when it comes to inflamed nerves.
+If you’re suffering from a pinched or inflamed nerve we highly recommend rest for a faster recovery.
+Along with rest, some use medication, physical therapy, or anti-inflammatory medication to tame the inflamed nerves.
 It’s also recommended that you isolate your neck and keep it still during your recovery time.
 Neck collars or immobilizers are a great way to help lead you towards a faster recovery by isolation of the neck.

 The key to treating upper left back arthritis is to work on strengthening and improving the flexibility in this area.
 Stretching and exercising is highly recommended in the recovery of cervical spondylosis.

 3 Main Causes of Lower Left Side Back Pain